shopware/docs/resources/guidelines/documentation-guidelines/02-conceptual-structure.md

 ## Concepts

 This section articulates the core concepts of Shopware.
 It is an entry point to learn about how the platform is organized.
-This section rather **explains** than **shows** how things work; therefore, please follow the guidelines below when writing *Concepts*.
+This section rather **explains** than **shows** how things work

-* **Introduction** - Introduce the concept by its purpose — for example, *This article discusses the Shopware cart.
-Along the way, you will find answers to the following questions:*
-  * *What is the cart?*
-  * *What can it contain?*
-  * *How does it relate to users and orders?*

-* **Description** - Give a short description of the concept within 2-3 sentences — for example,  *"The cart is a collection of items a user wants to buy within the shop.
-It might contain products, discounts, or virtual products like bundles or configurable products.
-Eventually, a cart gets converted into an order.
-This process is called checkout."*

-Use cross-references to help users fully understand the text — for example, provide a link to *configurable products* or *checkout* articles.
-Don't use terms like *"custom products"* as these are Shopware-specific, and newcomers may find it difficult to understand.

-* **Comprehensive explanation** - Explain the concept in detail with examples, illustrations, tables, graphs, or pseudo-code.

-  Don't use any Shopware-specific source code.
-Using source code within a conceptual article has the following drawbacks:
-  * It introduces another dependency that has to be maintained.
-  * It builds on the presumption that readers know the given language and context.
-  * People tend to copy & paste without context.

 ## Products